Fusion1013/CobaltCore/README.md

 * **RageAbility**: Increases the speed and strength of the entity for a few seconds.

 ### Custom Items
 The Custom Item System contains methods for creating custom items.
-For full documentation, see [[Custom Items]]

 ### Custom Trades
 The Custom Trades System contains methods for creating custom Wandering Trader trades.
 Trades can be created with the /trades command, or using the `CustomTradesManager`.